joshuaeckroth/cse230-website/homework/homework-8.markdown

 rooms), then change rooms, then enter the new room (i.e.
 `cur_room->enter(this)` after `cur_room` has been changed).

+Note that there will be a small problem with the modified Room class.
+Your new Room class will need a vector of agents, like so:

+{% highlight cpp %}
+class Room
+{
+    private:
+    vector<Agent*> occupants;

+    // ...
+};
+{% endhighlight %}

+You might expect to add `#include "agent.h"` to the top of `room.h`.
+However, this is not going to work, because `agent.h` already has `#include "room.h"`.
+The two `.h` files can't both "include" each other -- cyclical includes are not allowed.

+So the solution to this is to keep `#include "room.h"` inside `agent.h` but don't put `#include "agent.h"` inside `room.h`.
+Of course, without that "include," the Room class won't know what an Agent is.
+We solve this by adding a *forward declaration* of the Agent class, like so:

+{% highlight cpp %}
+class Agent;  // forward declaration

+class Room
+{
+    private:
+    vector<Agent*> occupants;

+    // ...
+};
+{% endhighlight %}

+What this says is "I promise there will be a class called Agent, eventually, but not yet."
+As long as we stick with pointers to Agents, this will work.

+In the `room.cpp` and `agent.cpp` files, you can "include" whatever you want (so `#include "agent.h"` and `#include "room.h"` in the respective `.cpp` files); there is no cyclical dependency in this case because `.cpp` files don't "include" each other, and are compiled separately.

+Note that you could have alternatively used a forward declaration of Room instead of Agent; it would work either way.

+## Group work

 If you work in a group of 2 or 3, you'll need to do more; for example, add a combat system (as demonstrated in class), or add physical objects that don't move, and add room capacities so that a room full of stuff may not be able to